Domestic (ABA) Tour General Information (Excludes Florida)

 NO SINGLE OPTION FOR THIS TRIP

-September 3rd – Palila Discovery Trail and Old Saddle Road, dinner on your own
+Day 2 – Palila Discovery Trail and Old Saddle Road

-Discovery Trail – Palila, Erckel’s Francolin, Hawaiian Elepaio (Kona Subspecies), Hawaii Amakihi, Japanese Bush Warbler, Eurasian Skylark.
-We’ll have to be up very early for this location.
+Palila, Erckel’s Francolin, Hawaiian Elepaio (Kona Subspecies), Hawaii Amakihi, Japanese Bush Warbler, and Eurasian Skylark.

-September 4th – Hakalau Forest NWR and Old Saddle Road, dinner on your own (4WD, Permit Required).
-We’ll be meeting with Jack Jeffries, an experienced guide who’s very familiar with the Hawaiian bird species.
+Day 3 – Hakalau Forest NWR and Old Saddle Road.
+We’ll be meeting with Jack Jeffrey, an experienced guide who’s very familiar with the Hawaiian bird species.
 He’ll help us find the Hawaii Elepaio (Hilo Subspecies), Omao, Apapane, Iiwi, Akiapolaau, Hawaii Creeper, Hawaii Akepa, and Hawaiian Hawk

 Old Kona Airport – Spotted Dove, Yellow-fronted Canary, Saffron Finch, other introduced species